 Hashing verifies data integrity.
 It assures you that your data is not modified and it’s correct.
 Similarly, it also ensures your information is in its original form.

-For instance, the hash function is commonly seen in usage for:
+For instance, it is commonly seen in usage for:

 • Data blocks within cryptocurrencies